realdennis/shortcuts-mono/packages/shortcuts/sc-remote-installer/readme.md

 ### Usage

-Currently, this shortcut could not be implement using `shortcut-js`, to note the logic of this shortcu I put the reversed JSON of the `remote-installer` temporary untile `shortcut-js` support `Save File`.
+Currently, this shortcut could not be implement using `shortcut-js`, to note the logic of this shortcu I put the reversed JSON of the `remote-installer` temporary until `shortcut-js` support `Save File`.